programminghistorian/ph-submissions/lessons/building-static-sites-with-jekyll-github-pages.md

 6. Click on the "Publish" button in the top-right.

    ![Screenshot](../images/building-static-sites-with-jekyll-github-pages-26.png)
-7. In the popup, leave everything as-is and click the "Publish repository" button in the lower-right (your window may not show the options related to private repositories shown in the screenshot).
+7. In the popup, leave everything as-is and click the "Publish repository" button in the lower-right (*your window may not show the options related to private repositories shown in the screenshot*).

    ![Screenshot](../images/building-static-sites-with-jekyll-github-pages-27.png)
 8. Click the "Sync" button in the upper-right

    ![Screenshot](../images/building-static-sites-with-jekyll-github-pages-28.png)
 9. You can now visit (and share the link to!) your live website.
-The URL will follow the pattern of your GitHub username DOT github.io SLASH name of your website.
-(For example, the author's URL is amandavisconti.github.io/JekyllDemo.)
+The URL will follow the pattern of *your GitHub username DOT github.io SLASH name of your website SLASH*.
+(For example, the author's URL is [amandavisconti.github.io/JekyllDemo/](amandavisconti.github.io/JekyllDemo/).)

 ### Mini cheatsheet <a id="section6-1"></a>

-In the future when you want to move changes to your live site, follow just these steps:
+In the future when you want to move changes you've made locally to your live site, just follow these steps:

 1. Open the GitHub Desktop app and type a short description of your changes (and optionally a longer description in the second text box).
 2. Click the "commit" button underneath the text box.
 3. Once the commit has finished, click the "Sync" button in the top-right.
-4. Give GitHub a little time to receive these changes (about 10-60 seconds) before refreshing your live site to see your changes there.
+4. Give GitHub a little time to receive these changes (about 10-90 seconds) before refreshing your live site to see your changes there.

 ## Getting fancy <a id="section7"></a>

-This lesson won't cover advanced work like changing the visual appearance of your site or adding new functionality, but here is some information to get you started on your own.
+*This lesson won't cover advanced work like changing the visual appearance of your site or adding new functionality, but here is some information to get you started on your own.*

 ### Visual design <a id="section7-1"></a>

-The visual design of a website is often referred to as its theme (more properly, a theme is a set of code and image files that together make a major change to the appearance of a website).
+The visual design of a website is often referred to as its *theme* (more properly, a theme is a set of code and image files that together make a major change to the appearance of a website).

-You can customize the current (aka "default") theme of the website by making changes to the files in the _sass and css folders (unfortunately, the most recent version of Jekyll's move to use SASS instead of plain CSS makes learning to customize things a bit more difficult for non-designers, but not overly so).
+You can customize the current theme of your website by making changes to the files in the *_sass* and *css* folders (unfortunately, the most recent version of Jekyll's move to use SASS instead of plain CSS makes learning to customize things a bit more difficult for non-designers).

-Or, you can add in (and further customize, if desired) a theme already created by someone else by searching for "Jekyll themes" or trying one of these resources
+Or, you can add in (and further customize, if desired) a theme already created by someone else by searching for "Jekyll themes" or trying one of these resources:

 - Alex Gil's "Ed" theme for minimal digital editions (https://elotroalex.github.io/ed/, https://elotroalex.github.io/ed/documentation.html; free)
-- Rebecca Sutton Koeser's Digital Edition theme (https://github.com/emory-libraries-ecds/digitaledition-jekylltheme; free)
+- Rebecca Sutton Koeser's "Digital Edition" theme (https://github.com/emory-libraries-ecds/digitaledition-jekylltheme; free)
 - The [Jekyll Themes](http://jekyllthemes.org/) directory (free)
 - [JekyllThemes.io](http://jekyllthemes.io/) (free and paid)